tsobe/lobiani/doc/adr/0007-use-events-as-communication-mechanism-between-modules.md

 ## Consequences

 - Overall system will be more loosely coupled
-- Transitionint to microservices will be easier due to location transparency
+- Transitioning to microservices will be easier due to location transparency
 - System complexity will increase due to increased indirection and asynchronous nature of messaging
 - We'll have to cope with eventual consistency